Canada

 Today's Almonte has been re-inventing itself as a tourist destination.
 Locals and visitors alike can stroll along the Almonte Riverwalk and the many roaring waterfalls of the Mississippi River, sample a world-renowned Hummingbird Chocolate, have lunch or dinner at one of the nice restaurants by the water, try low-fat doughnuts, and taste dairy-distilled vodka.

 By the way, vodka production is highly regulated in Ontario.
 The province imposes huge taxes to restrain alcohol consumption.
-The law requires that 1 litre of vodka be sold for at a minimum of $27.
+The law requires that 1 litre of vodka be sold for a minimum of $27.

 0 comments